f41ardu/ArduinoServo/README.md

 # ArduinoServo
-Simple Servo Driver and Test Kit (to be used in a Duadricopter)
+Simple Servo Driver and Test Kit (to be used in a Quadrocopter)